How do you know what your customers think about your product?

 The study found that there are two major obstacles when it comes to leveraging customer success metrics.
 Let’s tackle each to ensure you can turn data into your competitive advantage:

 OK, you’ve found the data points most relevant to your customer journey, you’ve been collecting them over the past views and now … what happens next?

 If data is just sitting in a back-end system somewhere, it isn’t doing anything for you or for your customers.

 Data is a critical component of effective customer success management.
-It will provide your team with the objective knowledge needed to better retain customers, leverage opportunities for extension and more.
+It will provide your team with the objective knowledge needed to improve your end-to-end customer service, retain users, leverage opportunities for extension and more.

 By taking customer success metrics and transforming them into actionable insights, you can better allocate your team’s resources and generate positive customer outcomes.

 As a comparatively new field, customer success analysis doesn’t always receive the same credit as more established departments such as sales, marketing or product development.

 That being said, your users should be at the front of everyone’s mind.
 Existing customers represent the most significant value to your entire organization, both in the form of recurring revenue as well as their power as potential brand advocates.